Regular ideals, Ideal Intersections and Quotients II: Preliminaries on inclusions of -algebras

 Hamana \cite{Ham79} showed that any unital $\ca$-algebra $A$ has a (unique) \emph{injective envelope}.
-That is, there is a minimal injective $\ca$-algebra $I(A)$ such that there is a completely isometric isomorphism $\iota \colon A \rightarrow I(A)$.
-When $A$ is a non-unital C$^*$-algebra, an injective envelope for $A$ is defined to be an injective envelope for the unitization of $A$, $\tilde{A}$.
+That is, there is an injective $\ca$-algebra $I(A)$ and a $*$-monomorphism $\iota: \A\rightarrow I(\A)$ such that whenever $\phi: I(\A)\rightarrow I(\A)$ is a unital and completely positive map satisfying $\phi\circ\iota=\iota$, then $\phi$ is the identity map on $I(\A)$.
+When $A$ is a non-unital $C^*$-algebra, an injective envelope for $A$ is defined to be an injective envelope for the unitization of $A$, $\tilde{A}$.
 We will denote an injective envelope for $A$ by $(I(A), \iota)$.
-We refer the reader to \cite{Ham79} and \cite[Section~2.3]{Pit25} for more details on the definition of injective envelopes.
+We refer the reader to \cite{Ham79} and \cite[Section~2.3]{Pit25} for more details on the definition of the injective envelope and the precise uniqueness statement.

 Let $(I(A),\iota)$ be an injective envelope for a $\ca$-algebra $A$.
 If $C \subseteq A$ is a hereditary $\ca$-subalgebra, then by \cite[Lemma~1.1]{Ham81}, there is a unique projection $p \in I(A)$ such that $(pI(A)p, \iota|_C)$ is an injective envelope for $C$.
 We call the projection $p$ the \emph{structure projection} for $C$.
 When $C$ is an ideal of $A$, the structure projection $p$ is a central projection in $I(A)$.